New England Patriots vs. Buffalo Bills NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Home and road insights

-- New England is 4-3 against the spread, and 3-4 overall, at home this year.
+- At home this season, New England is 4-3 against the spread and 3-4 overall.

-- As 2.5-point favorites or more at home, the Patriots are 3-2 ATS.
+- The Patriots are 3-2 ATS as 1.5-point favorites or more at home.

-- In seven games at home this year, New England has gone over the total four times.
+- This season, New England has hit the over in four of seven home games.

-- As 2.5-point underdogs or more away from home, the Bills are 3-2 ATS.
+- This season, as 1.5-point underdogs or more on the road, the Bills are 3-2 ATS.

 - Buffalo has hit the over in four of seven road games this season.